JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 **Cuts != latency.** The two are related but distinct numbers, now always reported separately.
-Latency can exceed the cut count (children of one cut sliced at misaligned positions, IO regs, `make_stream_pipeline`-style factories with internal `autopipeline()` calls: wireguard's block_step accepted "1 slice" became 4 real stages).
+Latency can exceed the cut count (children of one cut sliced at misaligned positions, IO regs, `make_stream_pipeline`-style factories with internal `autopipeline()` calls: an isolated Wireguard `block_step` accepts one internal half-way slice and, when locked, receives an input and an output register bank: **3 clocks** total per instance).
 And an **autopipeline-tagged call site reports latency 0 to its container** (so FSMs keep their cycle accounting) — a stateful MAIN prints `main_latency=0` while a deep pipeline runs inside it.
 That is expected, not a bug.